TechBete/Comp3900-Project-Babelr/projectRankings.md

 Simply, I have pulled each of our first two choices into this document to obtain 8 total projects.
 We will now rank these projects.
 Provide a 1-8 ranking of each of the above projects where 1 is the first preference and 8 is the last preference.

+To clarify, I have set P66 to specifically refer to the confluence whiteboard to confluence page Atlassian Forge task.

-Note: The metric that I will use to group our individual preferences into a single group preference is that I will sum the preference numbers for each project across each individual to form a group score.
+Note: The metric that I will use to group our individual preferences into a single group preference is that I will sum the preference numbers across each individual for a single project to form a group score for this project.
 For example, if, in a group containing only Theo and Halliya, Theo lists P15 as preference 2 and Halliya lists P15 as preference 5, then the group score for P15 will be 7.
 The projects will be ranked in ascending order of group score (the most highly rated project will have the lowest score).

-## 'The Owner'
+### 'The Owner'
+Rankings: 1, 2, 3, 4, 5, 6, 7, 8